Pylons/pyramid_cookbook/docs/deployment/uwsgi_nginx_systemd.rst

 uWSGI + Nginx + systemd
 +++++++++++++++++++++++

+This chapter provides an example for configuring `uWSGI <https://uwsgi-docs.readthedocs.io/en/latest/>`_, nginx, and systemd for a Pyramid application.

-Below you can find (almost) production ready configuration.
-Almost, because some ``uwsgi`` parameters might need tweaking to fit your needs.
+Below you can find an almost production ready configuration.
+"Almost" because some ``uwsgi`` parameters might need tweaking to fit your needs.

 An example systemd configuration file is shown here: